 The ASISTA mentoring program encourages personal development, new experiences and opportunities for young women and their mentors through fortnightly social and recreational activities.
 All mentor volunteers are provided with strong, ongoing support, training and supervision.
 Mentors are asked to commit to the program for a minimum of 12 months, with a requirement of two-six hours fortnightly face-to-face contact with your mentee.
 It is also essential to have a drivers licence and access to a car.

 Asista has been assessed as compliant to the requirements of Human Services Standards.
 Applicable to organisations funded by the Victoria State Government and the Department of Human Services in respect of Provision of community services work to create opportunities for women facing disadvantage.
-Funded Activity Code 31217 Child Placement Support Services.
-License Number HSS0026.
-Registration date: 12/12/2017.
-Certification Date: 27/03/2018.
-Expiry Date: 27/03/2021.
-Sharon McMeekin.
+Funded Activity Code 31217 Child Placement support Services Licence Number: HSS/0026 Registration Date: 27/03/2018 Recertification Date: 19/04/2021 Expiration Date: 27/03/2024.
+Sharon Steele.